Platonic-Systems/generics-sop-examples/draft.md

   ]
 ```

-This type is automatically provide by `generics-sop` whenever we derive a `Generic` instance for the type in question.
-We did exactly that further above by evaluating `instance Generic (These a b)` in GHCi.
+This type is automatically provided by `generics-sop` whenever we derive a `Generic` instance for the type in question.
+We did precisely that further above by evaluating `instance Generic (These a b)` in GHCi.
 Instead of manually defining `TheseTable` as above, deriving `Generic` gives it for free, in the form of `Code a` (viz. `Code (These a b)`).

 ```haskell
 > :k Code (These String String)
 Code (These String String) :: [[Type]]
 ```

 In brief, remember this: `Code a` gives us the SOP table *type* for the datatype `a`.
 Now how do we get the SOP table *value*?
-That's what `from` is for:
+That is what `from` is for:

 ```haskell
 > :t (unSOP . from $ breakfast)